January 20, 2022

 Customer expectations for product photos are rising.
 Shoppers today want detailed product photos before they make a purchase, and they want a lot of them: one survey shows that customers expect five to eight images of every product on a website.

 Not only that, but the lack of visual information can be a deal-breaker.
-The same survey found that 70 percent of consumers cited a lack of product information as a reason they’ve left a page on an ecommerce site.
+The same survey found that 70 percent of consumers cited a lack of product information because they left a page on an ecommerce site.

 Professional photography allows you to efficiently produce the volume of images that customers now expect – doing it yourself would take far too much time.

 Customers want quantity and quality.
-They don’t just want any eight images – they want eight good images of the product.
+They don’t just want eight images – they want eight good product images.

 Speaking of building trust, product photography services let you create another website feature that boosts buyer confidence: interactive images.